-Wastage of tax-payers money by expensive and wasteful projects is nothing new in Malaysia.
-The Malays forms about 60% of Malaysians on whole.
-So, if the Government can be more prudent with its spending, curtail unnecessary wastages and channel the available funds for development where the people will benefit to the maximum, who is benefit the most?
+Wastage of taxpayers money by expensive and wasteful projects is nothing new in Malaysia.
+The Malays form about 60% of Malaysians on whole.
+So, if the Government can be more prudent with its spending, curtail unnecessary wastages and channel the available funds for development where the people will benefit to the maximum, who benefit the most?
 Mismanagement of public funds is one bogeyman that these racial politicians and NGOs should focus on.

 And with mismanagement of funds, we all know, corruption usually tags along.

 Malaysia is not far off in terms of quality of education but how far we are off from creating quality graduates?
 Students are not allowed to participate in politics and those who go against the establishment are often punished.
-How many of the graduates is allowed to think rationally and out-of-the box?
+How many of the graduates are allowed to think rationally and out of the box?
 How many of them is well equipped to meet the challenges of today and excel in any fields they are in?

-We already dismissed the English language in favor of the national language but for the wrong reasons.
+We already dismissed the English language in favour of the national language but for the wrong reasons.
 Can we maintain the quality?
-So, instead creating fear among Malaysians, why can’t these politicians and NGOs fight for better schools and quality graduates?
+So, instead of creating fear among Malaysians, why can’t these politicians and NGOs fight for better schools and quality graduates?

-There has been a call to review and revise the minimum salary for Malaysians and whilst cost of living have gone up (what more with the removal government subsidies on key consumer items), it has been unfortunate that the general level of disposal income of Malaysians have not gone up accordingly.
-At the end of the day, Malaysians find that it is getting more difficult to bridge the expense – income gap.
-So, instead creating fear among Malaysians, why can’t these politicians and NGOs fight for better wages?
-Better wages means better business environment – are we in the right position for that?
-Fear against fellow Malaysians is not the right factor to create ideal business environment.
+There has been a call to review and revise the minimum salary for Malaysians and whilst the cost of living has gone up (what more with the removal of government subsidies on key consumer items), it has been unfortunate that the general level of disposable income of Malaysians has not gone up accordingly.
+At the end of the day, Malaysians find that it is getting more difficult to bridge the expense–income gap.
+So, instead of creating fear among Malaysians, why can’t these politicians and NGOs fight for better wages?
+Do better wages mean a better business environment – are we in the right position for that?
+Fear against fellow Malaysians is not the right factor to create an ideal business environment.

 I once watched a movie where a man is seen heading the shouting at a political rally.
 He looked so emotional and nothing seemed to stop him from making a point.
 When a friend asked him why he is participating in this rally, he said he did not know.
 He heard people shouting and decided to join in.